 Autumn has to be the best time of the year for a good walk.
 It’s not too hot and not (yet!) too cold.
 As it’s a low impact exercise, walking is an achievable and beneficial form of exercise.
-Walk regularly, and you can reduce stress levels and reduce the risk of a whole host of health conditions like stroke, heart disease, high blood pressure and high cholesterol.
+We recommend for personal training in London clients to walk regularly, to help reduce stress levels and reduce the risk of a whole host of health conditions.
 Here are 6 great walks to go on near London.

 1) The castle view walk:

 Following the wedding of Prince Harry, Windsor is one of the most popular tourist destinations in the UK.
 One of the best places to walk in Windsor is Windsor Great Park, with over 4,800 acres to explore.
 Start out on the iconic Long Walk and head for the Copper Horse statue at the top of Snow Hill- a walk of just over 2.5 miles.
 Then enjoy the views across of Windsor Castle and Eton College before taking on the more challenging Deer Park walk.

 2) The forest walk: